Copilot in now generally available in OneDrive for Web

 copilot one drive for web

-Copilot is coming to OneDrive for Web, here’s what to expect
+Copilot is now available in OneDrive for Web; here’s what to expect

 As you may already know, Copilot will soon generate summaries for OneDrive documents, but that’s not all.

 Microsoft is currently working on bringing Copilot to OneDrive for Web.
-With this feature, you can ask questions and get information from your files without having to open them.
+With this feature, you can ask questions and get information from your files without opening them.

-This sounds impressive and it will make finding important information faster than before.
+This sounds impressive, and it will help you find important information faster than before.
 In addition to searching, Copilot will be able to summarize multiple files with ease.

 Regarding the supported format, this feature will support DOC, DOCX, FLUID, LOOP, PPT, PPTX, XLSX, PDF, ODT, ODP, RTF, ASPX, RTF, TXT, HTM, and HTML files.